 Instructions

-- Insert them in a large bottle with a wide bottleneck
+- Place the lemon peels into a large glass jar or bottle with a wide neck.

 For the syrup